jordanyoungs/tweeter/README.md

 This is a project I built as part of the web development bootcamp at Lighthouse Labs.
 I was able to practice HTML, CSS, JS, jQuery and AJAX front-end skills, and Node, Express and MongoDB back-end skills.

 Some of the functionality the page has:
--Tweets are loaded from Mongo database
+- Tweets are loaded from Mongo database
--The compose form can slide in or out of view by clicking the compose button -Character counter updates live based on text input -Error messages are given if a tweet is empty or over the character limit -New tweets are submitted (with a random username and avatar) and saved to the Mongo database, then rendered immediately on the page without refresh
+- The compose form can slide in or out of view by clicking the compose button
+- Character counter updates live based on text input
+- Error messages are given if a tweet is empty or over the character limit
+- New tweets are submitted (with a random username and avatar) and saved to the Mongo database, then rendered immediately on the page without refresh

 ## Getting Started